tomer4185/ANLP-Project/README.md

 # ANLP-Project
-Classification of corus and verses
+Classification of chorus and verses